 The One Big Beautiful Bill and Medicaid: Part One

-Throughout the month of August, I am turning my attention to the new bill passed by Congress and signed by the President in late July called the One Big Beautiful Bill (OBBB).
-I’m pretty sure it will not be perceived as “beautiful” to those whose lives it will affect in adverse ways: the senior population and Medicaid recipients of all ages.
-My objective is to help you understand how these changes may adversely affect your plans for retirement, long-term health care and your eligibility for Medicaid.
+Considering potential changes to Medicaid can be anxiety-provoking for many.
+Throughout the month of August, I am turning my attention to the new bill passed by Congress and signed by the President in late July.
+This bill is called the One Big Beautiful Bill (OBBB).
+I’m pretty sure it won’t be perceived as “beautiful” to those whose lives it will affect adversely.
+This includes the senior population and Medicaid recipients of all ages.

 Know This: There Will Be More Red Tape and Fewer Safety Nets

-Some of the key Medicaid changes that will affect older adults include twice annual eligibility reviews instead of annual eligibility reviews or “redeterminations,” shortened retroactive coverage periods, and proof of work, volunteer, or education requirements.
-In the next three articles I’ll post this month, I will elaborate on the changes and what you can do to create your own safety net, so you are not caught off-guard.
+In the next three articles I’ll post this month, I will elaborate on the changes to Medicaid due to the One Big Beautiful Bill and what you can do to create your own safety net, so you are not caught off-guard.

 Considering the changes imposed by the OBBB set to take effect in 2028, advance planning for long-term care and asset protection becomes more important than ever.
 If you are in the early stages of creating an estate plan, understanding the OBBB is imperative.
 Look for the next 3 articles posted here to get a deeper understanding of the specific OBBB changes.
 And, if you have a current estate plan that you need to review considering the changes that go into effect in 2028, give my office a call today at (470) 235-7868.